Noxsios/ctf-slides/slides.md

 ## Preface

 The _Battle of Gettysburg_ is commonly known to be the turning point of the Civil War.
-It marked the last time the South attempted an invasion of the North, and later led to the Gettysburg Address, one of the finest works of literature.
+It marked the last time the South attempted an invasion of the North, one of General Robert E. Lee's few disastrous defeats, and later led to the Gettysburg Address, one of the finest works of literature.

-The overall three day battle is far too dense and complex for this assignment, so I have chosen to focus on the third day, _Pickett's Charge_.

 -----